wpjerrykwok/wpjerrykwok.github.io/docs/_posts/2024-07-23-getting-started-to-set-up-github-pages-for-portfolio.md

 8. Open a new tab in your browser and go to https://username.github.io (replace 'username' with your GitHub username).
 You should see your new webpage live!

-:sunglasses::tada:*Congratulations!* You've just created and published your first page on GitHub Pages.
+:sunglasses: Congratulations! :tada: You've just created and published your first page on GitHub Pages.
 This is the foundation of your portfolio website.

+---

 ## Conclusion and Next Steps

----
 You've successfully set up your basic portfolio website using GitHub Pages.
 Let's recap what we've accomplished:

 1. Created a GitHub account